Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

 - Sort order of preprocessing functions.
 - Update all bitwise functions to use UInt32 type instead of Field for better size assertion.
 - Convert all 32 bit words from implicit Field to UInt32 type.
-- Utilize native bitwise function such as rotate and rightShift directly from UInt32 methods.
+- Utilize native bitwise functions such as rotate and rightShift directly from UInt32 methods.
 - Remove redundant bitwise function declarations.
-- Update sha256 circom implementation regarding that it imports functions commonly from **preprocessing.ts**
+- Update sha256 circom implementation regarding that it imports functions commonly from **preprocessing.ts**.
 - Fix addMod32 to not use UInt32 because addition in UIn32 doesn't overflow.
 - Bechmarks show that sha256 is 60% faster than the one from the last commit.
 - It is amazing how the o1js added many useful perks in the last release.